excilsploft/python-solidfireclient/README.rst

 Check out the specific sections and examples below.

 NOTE:
-This is very much a work in progress, started over a year ago and just decided to try it out on a VERY cold and snowy day after Christmas.
+This is very much a work in progress, the idea started over a year ago and just finally decided to try it out on a VERY cold and snowy day after Christmas.

 Installation